milesich/xcgp-api/docs/graphql/schema.md

 ---
-id: graphql-schema
-title: GraphQL Schema
+title: Schema
-sidebar_label: GraphQL Schema
 ---

 The API exposes a number of resources that can be queried and/or manipulated.
-These resources can be categorised as content like banners or SEO metadata and transactional like bonuses or payment transactions.
+These resources can be categorized as content like banners or SEO metadata and transactional like bonuses or payment transactions.

 ## CMS Schema
 All the CMS resources can be managed in the back-office under the Content menu.